heathercodes/cheap-old-houses/README.md

-# Properly Tech Test by Heather Pierce
+# Properly Tech Test

-This App is a basic page to help a homebuyer find a cheap old house to buy based on location and price.
+This app is a basic page to help a homebuyer find a cheap old house to buy based on location and price.

-It uses modern React and Emotion for styling.
+It uses modern React (Hooks, Context, lazy and Suspense), Cheerio, and Emotion 10.
+None of these libraries I've used before.

 Areas that have been stubbed for future work / are incomplete are:
 - actual data via API request.
 Mock data via JSON has been used instead.